 Certain normative aspects require interaction with other bodies.
 It is recommended to interact with:

-- IETF Responsible for the definition and maintenance of core RTP protocols, SDP negotiation procedures, and related signaling protocols.
+- IETF: Responsible for the definition and maintenance of core RTP protocols, SDP negotiation procedures, and related signaling protocols.
 3GPP should collaborate with IETF to ensure alignment and to address any gaps in payload or signaling support for new codecs.

-- W3C Responsible for the definition and evolution of WebRTC and WebCodecs APIs.
+- W3C: Responsible for the definition and evolution of WebRTC and WebCodecs APIs.
 3GPP should provide requirements and technical input to W3C for the inclusion of 3GPP codec support in browser APIs, and collaborate on the definition of codec-specific API extensions where necessary.

-- Enabler Fora and Open-Source Communities 3GPP should encourage and support the publication of adapters, wrappers, and test assets to facilitate adoption and interoperability.
+- Enabler Fora and Open-Source Communities: 3GPP should encourage and support the publication of adapters, wrappers, and test assets to facilitate adoption and interoperability.
 Enabler for a such as 5G-MAG or public platforms (e.g., GitHub) may serve as a home for reference implementations and validation activities for 3GPP media technologies in open-source projects (e.g., libwebrtc, browser engines).

 8.4 Open Issues and Future Work